-We have seen the cost of hospital operation is gradually getting lower.
-This is driven by the synergy effect from M&A. We expect that this portion will getting lower as the bed utilization rate will be increased.
-There are eight hospitals open up in 2014.
+We have seen the cost of hospital operation is gradually getting lower, from.
+This is driven by the synergy effect from M&A. We expect that this portion will getting lower as the bed utilization rate increase.
+There are 8 hospitals open up in 2014.
 The utilization rate of newly operate hospital is relatively low, 40%-50%.
-After first few year operations, utilization rate will climb up and help lower the average fixed cost.
-Administrative Expense stays very stable at 20% so we hold this expense/sales ratio stable over the next 5 years.
+After first few year of operation, utilization rate will climb up and help lower the average fixed cost.
+The administrative expense stays very stable at 20% so we hold this expense/sales ratio stable over the next 5 years.

-Figure 7.5 Cost of hospital operations and goods sold
+Figure 7.3 BDMS's historical cost of operation and goods sold